icons8/lunacy-docs/docs/styling.md

 * To delete a row of settings, select it and click the trash icon.

 All these things are shown in the next demo.
-It presents layer with a single fill and three borders.
+It presents a layer with a single fill and three borders.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling-commondemoph.png" height="auto"><source src="/public/styling-commondemo4.mp4" type="video/mp4"></video>